nevanscott/nevanscott.github.io/_posts/notated/2015-01-11-making-annoying-rainbows-and-other-color-cycles-in-javascript.md

 ---
 title: Making annoying rainbows and other color cycles in Javascript
 url: http://krazydad.com/tutorials/makecolors.php
+teaser: |
+  It's nerdy in all the ways I like, touching on color theory and basic programming, and illustrated with visual examples of the output.
 ---

 Jim Bumgardner has a nice little tutorial on writing code to cycle through colors.
 It's a good read to be sure, but I also wanted to link to it because of how I got to it.